Science of People - Logo

 Randomly show up to meetings in a costume.
 You’ll break through the sheer boredom and existential dread many feel when they first join a virtual team call.

-Get elaborate by raiding your kid’s closet or dragging out old wigs or other costume items.
+Get elaborate by raiding your kid’s closet or dragging out old wigs and costume items.

-It’s good for a giggle and adds an element of surprise to your meetings.
+It’s good for a giggle and adds an element of surprise.

 #28 Word Bomb Meeting

-Choose a common work word at the beginning of the meeting to avoid and replace it with a safety word.
-Here’s an example.
+Choose a common work word at the beginning of the meeting to avoid.
+Replace it with a safety word.

 Word Bomb: Project